Sepulven/webserv/README.md

 ### Understanding the config file

-The config file is defined in a YAML like file.
-Its structure is very similar except for that fact we can have multiple definition of the safe variable they are going to be stored as array.
+The config file is defined in a YAML-like file.
+Its structure is very similar except for the fact we can have multiple definitions of the same variable, the variables are going to be stored as an array.
 For example:
 ```YAML
 server: